azhang/blepcoin/_posts/2018-09-17-unification.md

 To me, Unification to data is what 0x is to tokens.
 While 0x provides a protocol for sharing liquidity between many off-chain order books, Unification provides a protocol for sharing standardized data between many off-chain databases (eg. heartrate data can come from multiple sources).

 [Ocean Protocol](https://oceanprotocol.com/) ("A decentralized data exchange protocol to unlock data for AI"): Very similar feature set, but Ocean has its own blockchain.
 Ocean also allows data consumers to bring AI models to the data to generate the results without needing to see the data.
 However, Ocean does not offer semi-automated data standardization, or efficient onboarding for enterprise, and does not give End Users control over their data.
 There is no framework for permissions and consent.
 Ocean has a partnership with the Singapore government, but no working product yet.
 Ocean tokenomics is based on a staked curation market ranked by availability and usage.
+From my understanding, Ocean Protocol's AI backend is actually SingularityNET.

-Ocean Protocol plays the following roles: Source, Ingestion, Processing, Persistence, Consumption, Discovery, and Governance.
-Unification plays the same roles, except Processing and Persistence.
-Unification does not transform, normalize, and consolidate assets - it just creates mappings which also removes the need to persist the processed data.
+The staking model of data in Ocean is not only for availability/transfer but also for the ranking/popularity of the datasets.
+Unification does not incentivize staking for ranking datasets, which aligns Data Producer and Data Consumer interests.

 [Datum]( https://datum.org/): Data is stored on chain.